 Pre Workout Meals

-Despite what many people have been scared in to thinking, carbs are you friend during the pre-workout meal.
+Despite what many people have been scared into thinking, carbs are your friend during the pre-workout meal.

 The final piece of the jigsaw to finish it off is some cinnamon, cinnamon is thought to improve your brain functionality and also keep your blood sugar levels consistent.

-If you’re doing more of a cardio based workout i.e. a long run or bike ride, then eat yoghurt as well as some nuts and dried fruit based fillers.
-They won’t upset your stomach and will give you the little kick start your body needs.
+If you’re doing more of a cardio-based workout i.e. a long run or bike ride, then eat yogurt as well as some nuts and dried fruit-based fillers.
+They won’t upset your stomach and will give you the little kickstart your body needs.

 The good sugars from dried fruit give you that much-needed energy boost and the nuts will stop your insulin level from dropping mid-workout.